Yonah Alexander: Biodefense

-Yonah also serves as a member of the Bipartisan Commission on Biodefense, a group that encourages and advocates changes to government policy to strengthen national biodefense.
-In order to address biological threats facing the nation, the Commission created a 33 step initiative for the U.S. Government to implement.
+Yonah also served as a member of the Bipartisan Commission on Biodefense, a group that encourages and advocates changes to government policy to strengthen national biodefense.
+In order to address biological threats facing the nation, the Commission created a 33-step initiative for the U.S. Government to implement.
 Headed by former Senator Joe Lieberman and former Governor Tom Ridge, the Commission assembled in 2014 in Washington D.C. for four meetings concerning current biodefense programs and concluded that the federal government had little to no defense mechanisms in case of a biological event.
-The Commission report, The National Blueprint for Biodefense, proposes a string of solutions and recommendations for the U.S. Government to take, including items such as giving the Vice President authority over biodefense responsibilities and merging the entire biodefense budget.
-These solutions represent the Commission's call to action in order to increase awareness and activity for pandemic related issues.
+The Commission report, The National Blueprint for Biodefense, proposed a string of solutions and recommendations for the U.S. Government to take, including items such as giving the Vice President authority over biodefense responsibilities and merging the entire biodefense budget.
+These solutions represented the Commission's call to action in order to increase awareness and activity for pandemic related issues.